bestander/deploy-azure-cdn/README.md

   - folder: '', // path within container.
 Default is root directory of container
   - deleteExistingBlobs: true, // set it to false to skip recursive deleting blobs in folder
   - concurrentUploadThreads : 10, // number of concurrent uploads, choose best for your network condition
-  - gzip: false, // true if want to gzip the files before uploading.
+  - zip: false, // true if want to gzip the files before uploading.
 File will be zipped only if compressed file is smaller than original
   - metadata: {cacheControl: 'public, max-age=31556926'} // metadata for each uploaded file
   - testRun: false, // set to true if you just want to check connectivity and see deployment logs.
 No blobs will be removed or uplaoded.
 - files: [] - array of files objects to be deployed